What Are The Sexual Assault Sentencing Guidelines?

 Sexual Assault Sentencing Guidelines

-Sexual assault is a very serious crime that can often lead to long prison sentences.
+Sexual assault is a very serious crime.
+A guilty sentence can potentially lead to long custodial sentences and lifelong consequences.
 As a result, DPP Law highly recommends being as informed as possible, to fully understand what kind of repercussions you could face if you’ve been accused of sexually assaulting someone.

 Sentences for sexual assault can sometimes include being added to the Sexual Offenders Register, where your name will be held for the rest of your life.
 Sentences range from Community Orders to a maximum of 10 years in custody.
 The length of the sentence will depend on the seriousness of the offence which is determined by the categories of harm and culpability the offence falls into.